 - Place the chicken leg quarters on a wire rack placed on top of a baking sheet.

-- Mix together the 4 Tbsp Kosher salt and 1 Tbsp pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken leg quarter.
+- Mix together the 4 tablespoon Kosher salt and 1 tablespoon pepper, or use your favorite BBQ rub, and sprinkle generously over the tops and bottoms of each chicken leg quarter.
 DO NOT use cooking oil to adhere or skin will not get crispy.

 - Place the baking sheet in the refrigerator overnight or for at least 4-6 hours.